hpgavin/HPGdaac/README.md

 ### Test configuration file

-Uers may edit the first line (containing a descritive title) and the ninth line (summarizing sensor configurations) in their entirety.
+Users may edit the first line (containing a descriptive title) and the ninth line (summarizing sensor configurations) in their entirety.
 In all other lines, users may edit text following the colon (:).

 Example test configuration file: